 A nuclear war would be catastrophic for the entire world.
 Tens of millions of people would be killed in the initial explosions and the fallout would cause even more death and destruction.
 There would be no winners in a nuclear war, only losers.

-See also Facts about agriculture education?
+See also Facts about animal fighting?

 Do nuclear weapons expire?